-Secondly, a central bureau of statistics will be created responsible for the strengthening of the system for administratively collected data and the coordination of the national surveys.
+Secondly, the government will continue support to the statistics function through the Directorate of National Statistics (DNS) of the Ministry of Planning and International Cooperation (MoPIC) which is the key provider of statistical data requirements and is responsible for the strengthening of the system for administratively collected data and the coordination of the national surveys.
 The full development of an administrative data system will most likely extend beyond the life of this NDP, and hence, it is important that regularly nation-wide surveys are being carried out to fill the gap and supported by external partners.
-In the meantime, the Government will develop the Statistics function in MOPIC and prepare institutional development plans to establish the Central Bureau of Statistics as a Federal Government Service.